 - CITATION(s) –

-- Final charge to be determined following breath test results or refusal.
+- The final charge to be determined following breath test results or refusal.

 - PROBABLE CAUSE/ BOOKING AFFIDAVIT –

-- County form usually available at the detention facility.
+- The county form is usually available at the detention facility.

 - See the reverse of the envelope for guidelines on preparing a probable cause statement.

 - Advise Miranda Warnings from the prepared text and ensure the defendant understands.